CIRP-FM

-CIRP-FM (94.7 MHz) is a non-profit radio station which broadcasts a Christian radio format from Spryfield, Nova Scotia, and serving the Halifax, Nova Scotia market.
+CIRP-FM (94.7 FM) is a non-profit radio station which broadcasts a Christian radio format from Spryfield, Nova Scotia, Canada, and serving the Halifax, Nova Scotia market.
 The station is owned by City Church of Halifax on Herring Cove Road.
 CIRP-FM plays Light Christian Contemporary music in the morning and Southern Gospel music later in the day.

 History

 On March 16, 2011, City Church Halifax applied for a new English-language Christian FM radio station at Spryfield.
 The new station would broadcast on the frequency 94.7 MHz (channel 234LP) with an effective radiated power of 50 watts, using a non-directional antenna with a height above average terrain of 8.3 metres.
 On September 16, 2011, City Church Halifax received approval by the Canadian Radio-television and Telecommunications Commission (CRTC) to operate the new FM station at Spryfield.

 The station was given the call sign CIRP-FM and branded on air as Life 94.7 FM.
 The station has since raised its tower height to 25.5 m.